-Cameron Mackintosh presents a star-studded production of Les Misérables at the Gielgud Theatre.
+Cameron Mackintosh presents a star-studded production of Les Misérables – The Staged Concert at the Sondheim Theatre.

 A compelling story of broken dreams and unrequited love, passion, sacrifice and redemption, Les Misérables is a timeless musical testament to the survival of the human spirit against all of the odds.
 Featuring the songs “I Dreamed A Dream”, “Bring Him Home”, “One Day More” and “On My Own” – Les Misérables is the show to end all shows.

-Les Misérables The All-Star Staged Concert is booking from 10 August 2019 until 30 November 2019 at the Gielgud Theatre, London.
+Les Misérables The All-Star Staged Concert will run from 5 December 2020 until 17 January 2021 at the Sondheim Theatre, London.

 Set against the backdrop of 19th-century France, Les Misérables tells the story of ex-convict Jean Valjean and his quest for redemption.

 Having served 17 years in prison for stealing a loaf of bread for his starving niece, a kindly Bishop inspires Valjean to begin a new life.